Doikayt: Contemporary doikayt

 In the late 20th and early 21st century, doikayt has been embraced by various progressive Jewish groups, especially in America.
-Jews for Racial and Economic Justice (JFREJ, established in New York City in 1990) have embraced doikayt, stating: “Where we are is our home.
+Jews for Racial and Economic Justice (JFREJ, established in New York City in 1990) have embraced doikayt, stating: "Where we are is our home.
 This is what we fight for.
-This is where we seek kinship".
-The founding director of JFREJ, Melanie Kaye/Kantrowitz, wrote on 2007: "Doikayt means Jews enter coalitions wherever we are, across lines that might divide us, to work together for universal equality and justice".
+This is where we seek kinship."
+The founding director of JFREJ, Melanie Kaye/Kantrowitz, wrote in 2007: "Doikayt means Jews enter coalitions wherever we are, across lines that might divide us, to work together for universal equality and justice".
 Jewish Currents magazine, founded in 1946 and relaunched in 2018, dedicated its first post-relaunch issue to "Diasporism", which it also linked to doikayt.
-In 2025, Naomi Klein and Astra Taylor wrote of doikayt: "Perhaps what is needed is a modern-day universalization of that concept: a commitment to the right to the “hereness” of this particular ailing planet, to these frail bodies, to the right to live in dignity wherever on the planet we are, even when the inevitable shocks forces us to move.
-“Hereness” can be portable, free of nationalism, rooted in solidarity, respectful of indigenous rights and unbounded by borders."
+In 2025, Naomi Klein and Astra Taylor wrote of doikayt: "Perhaps what is needed is a modern-day universalization of that concept: a commitment to the right to the 'hereness' of this particular ailing planet, to these frail bodies, to the right to live in dignity wherever on the planet we are, even when the inevitable shocks forces us to move.
+'Hereness' can be portable, free of nationalism, rooted in solidarity, respectful of indigenous rights and unbounded by borders."